anton-tchekov/unholy-c/README.md

         printf("Your number %d\n", number);
     }

-### jump Statement (not yet implemented)
+### switch Branch (not yet implemented)

-The `jump` statement is similar to the classic `switch-case`, but with a few key differences.
+The `switch` statement is similar to the classic `switch-case`, but with a few key differences.
 First, there are no case labels.
 The result of the expression at the top will be evaluated, and interpreted as a unsigned integer.
 It will then jump to the corresponding block, numbered starting from zero.
-This enables the jump statement to **always** be compiled into a jump table.
+This enables the switch to **always** be compiled into a jump table.

-For example, the expression for a `jump` statement for the inputs `[ 2, 4, 6, 8, 10 ]` would look something like this:
+For example, the expression for a `switch` for the inputs `[ 2, 4, 6, 8, 10 ]` would look something like this:

     sub(shr(input, 1), 1)